This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Then, a helper appears with the other dog at a distance at which neither is reactive.

 Pro-Trainer Tip: Use only very high-value treats for these exercises.
-Small pieces of chicken, hot dogs, Happy Howie’s meat roll, or cheese are great for this, as most dogs find them highly desirable.
+Small pieces of chicken, hot dogs, Crazy Dog Training Treats, or cheese are great for this, as most dogs find them highly desirable.
 Use these treats only for these behavior management exercises.

 When the dogs notice each other, they get a constant flow of the treat..
 Then the dog with the helper goes out-of-sight and the treats stop.